wargio/r2dec-js/README.md

     r2pm install r2dec2

+r2dec2 and r2dec may coexist on the same radare2 installation, but not on the same session as some resources conflict.
 Reinstallation is recommended whenever radare2 is updated.

 ## Usage
+Enabling r2dec2 on a radare2 session requires executing radare2 with the `R2DEC_HOME` variable set:

+    R2DEC_HOME=$(r2pm -H R2PM_GITDIR)r2dec2 r2

-In order to be able to decompile a function, it has to be analyzed first.
-Either analyze the requested function (`af`) or the whole binary (`aaa`) and run `pdd`.
+To decompile a function, analyze it first either by analyzing it specifically (`af`) or having the whole binary analyzed (`aaa`), and then run `pdd`.

     [0x08048330]> pdd @ main

 ## Arguments
 While `pdd` produces a formatted output to the console, it may be followed by an optional suffix to determine an alternate output format:
 * `pddg` - Decompile and show as a graph.
-Graph output disables control flow constructs like loops and converged conditions.
-All conditional branching would appear as simple `if` statements
+Graph output disables control flow constructs like loops and converged conditions, therefore conditional branching would appear as simple `if` statements
 * `pddj` - Decompile to JSON

 ## Evars